nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 **Assets** directory:
 - Contains all the assets of your theme (such as images) and the main entry-point of the scss.

-### Cut the ties
+### Clean-up references

-Before tweaking or completely overhaul the minima theme, it's best to clean up the references to it:
+Before tweaking or completely overhauling the minima theme, it's best to clean up the references to it:
 1. In the `Gemfile` file, remove line `gem "minima", "~> 2.5"` (and the comment above it)
 2. In the `_config.yml` file, remove line `theme: minima`